 Application security starts with secure code.
 Find out more about the benefits of using Veracode to keep your software secure throughout the development lifecycle.

-Mend is ranked 4th in Software Composition Analysis (SCA) with 11 reviews while Snyk is ranked 1st in Software Composition Analysis (SCA) with 17 reviews.
-Mend is rated 7.8, while Snyk is rated 8.4.
+Mend is ranked 4th in Software Composition Analysis (SCA) with 13 reviews while Snyk is ranked 2nd in Software Composition Analysis (SCA) with 12 reviews.
+Mend is rated 8.2, while Snyk is rated 8.0.
 The top reviewer of Mend writes "Easy to use, great for finding vulnerabilities, and simple to set up".
-On the other hand, the top reviewer of Snyk writes "Helps Avoid The Pain And The Cost Of Trying To Retrofit Security in your Code".
-Mend is most compared with SonarQube, Black Duck, Sonatype Nexus Lifecycle, Checkmarx and JFrog Xray, whereas Snyk is most compared with SonarQube, Black Duck, Checkmarx and Prisma Cloud by Palo Alto Networks.
+On the other hand, the top reviewer of Snyk writes "Does a good analysis from the licensing and open-source perspective, but the UI, reporting, and scanning should be better".
+Mend is most compared with SonarQube, Black Duck, Checkmarx, Sonatype Nexus Lifecycle and JFrog Xray, whereas Snyk is most compared with SonarQube, Black Duck, Checkmarx, Prisma Cloud by Palo Alto Networks and FOSSA.
 See our Mend vs. Snyk report.

 We monitor all Software Composition Analysis (SCA) reviews to prevent fraudulent reviews and keep review quality high.
 We do not post reviews by company employees or direct competitors.
 We validate each review for authenticity via cross-reference with LinkedIn, and personal follow-up with the reviewer when necessary.